michaeldorner/michaeldorner.de/content/posts/need-for-tax-compliance-in-software-engineering/index.md

 series_order: 3
 ---

+Modern software systems are often too large, too complex, and evolving too fast for single developers to oversee.
+Therefore, software engineering has become highly collaborative.
+Often, engineers and their teams collaborate across borders, especially in multinational companies with subsidiaries spread around the globe.
+Such collaboration has an often overlooked legal implication: the profits from those cross-border collaborations become taxable.

-So, is cross-border collaboration and, therefore, also the taxation of it, a real issue?
+Now that we understood the foundations and the challenges in tax compliance for software engineering In this third blog post in our series on tax compliance in software engineering, we will explore the question: Is cross-border collaboration and, therefore, also the taxation of it, a real issue?

 ## Approximating Cross-border Collaboration